yosang/microservice-architecture-pattern/readme.md

 ##### Business Logic

-Transforms and aggregates data from products for web clients, inventory and reviews microservices.
+Transforms and aggregates products, inventory and reviews data from microservices for desktop clients.

 ##### Endpoints

-- GET /catalog - Returns a list of products.
+- GET /products - Returns a list of products tailored for desktop frontends.
-- GET /catalog/:id - Returns one product.
+- GET /products/:id - Returns one product.

 #### Catalog Mobile BFF

 ##### Business Logic

-Transforms and aggregates data from products for mobile clients, inventory and reviews microservices.
+Transforms and aggregates products, inventory and reviews data from microservices for mobile clients.

 ##### Endpoints

-- GET /catalog - Returns a list of products.
+- GET /products - Returns a list of products tailored for mobile frontends.
-- GET /catalog/:id - Returns one product.
+- GET /products/:id - Returns one product.

 ##### BFF specific features